laurentiu-miu/collector/README.md

 In this direction we can add KAFKA add instead of reading the users from the db we will read it them from topic by partitions.
 * Self healing with readiness and liveness probes
 * Availability
-Depending on the replication factor of cassandra and the number of pods(instances of the application) this app can be highly available.
+Depending on the replication factor of cassandra and the number of pods(instances of the application) this app can become highly available.
+* Improve tasting
+* Monitoring with micrometer